jmcmullen/5starhr/content/posts/hr-advice-workplace-bullying-up-to-36bn-in-lost-productivity-and-4-simple-steps-to-prevention.md

 ---
 title: >-
-  Workplace Bullying: up to $36BN in lost productivity - and 4 Simple steps to prevention
+  Jan 2012 - Workplace Bullying: up to $36BN in lost productivity - and 4 Simple
+  steps to prevention
 date: '2012-11-01 11:43pm'
 ---
 The Productivity Commission estimates workplace bullying is costing the country $6 billion to $36 billion a year.
 In May 2012, the Prime Minister launched a national review of bullying in the workplace.
 Research suggests that as many as 30% of Australian workers experienced bullying in the workplace in the past twelve months.
 That means this issue is almost certainly costing your business money …